SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

   like this ever get.  _Trumpiness is a good explainer of vaccine resistance._
 - The circles around each point appear to be the county population size.
 See the large circles around the blue points in the upper left?
 See the tiny, almost invisible circles around the red points in the lower right?
-That's the urban/rural divide.
+That's the US urban/rural divide.
 - Note the horizontal line labelled "TARGET: 53.9%".
 This was Biden's goal: 70% of American _adults_ works out to 53.9% of all Americans, once you fold in children.
 The current vaccination level is 50.8%&hellip; missing by 3.1%, which is oh-so-very-close!